-o Suburb-to-suburb pilot service has shown strong growth and has benefitted employees and employers through the use of public-private partnerships.

-o Innovative routing has resulted in reduced congestion and improved trip times for public transit agencies serving Minneapolis. o Maple Grove Transit, Minnesota Valley Transit Authority and SouthWest Transit all have been selected as Transit System of the Year by the Minnesota Public Transit o From the beginning, suburban transit agencies have given up at least 10 percent of the funding generated in their communities to the regional transit system.
-This trend continued when we transferred to MVST from Property Tax.
+- o Suburb-to-suburb pilot service has shown strong growth and has benefitted employees and employers through the use of public-private partnerships. o Innovative routing has resulted in reduced congestion and improved trip time - for public transit agencies serving Minneapolis. o Maple Grove Transit, Minnesota Valley Transit Authority and SouthWest Transit all - o Maple Grove Transit, Minnesota Valley Transit Authority and SouthWest Transit all have been selected as Transit System of the Year by the Minnesota Public Transit Association. - Economics Suburban transit agencies are doing more with less. - o From the beginning, suburban transit agencies have given up at least 10 percent of the funding generated in their communities to the regional transit system.
+This trend continued when we transferred to MVST from Property Tax. - o When MVST funding for regional transit increased by 14.5 percent, no additional funding was guaranteed to the suburban transit agencies.
+Since the increase, more than 95 percent of those funds have gone to Metro Transit/Metropolitan Transit Services/Metro Mobility.